Guidelines and Policy for Academic Units on Postdoctoral Education

 - to clarify expectations regarding intellectual property rights in accordance with the University’s policy;

-- to provide mentorship for career development;
+- to provide mentorship for career development; and

 - to prepare, sign, and adhere to a Letter of Agreement for Postdoctoral Education.